hackerschoice/thc-tips-tricks-hacks-cheat-sheet/README.md

 <a id="rsup2-anchor"></a>
 **5.ii.b.
 Upgrade a reverse shell to a fully interactive shell**

-...and if we also like to use Ctrl-C etc then we have to go all the way and upgrade the reverse shell to a real fully colorfull interactive shell:
+...and if we also like to use Ctrl-C etc then we have to go all the way and upgrade the reverse shell to a real fully colorful interactive shell:

 ```
 # On the target host spwan a PTY using any of the above examples: